BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Our Evaluation Framework

 \begin{itemize}[leftmargin=*] \item \% bugs with \emph{plausible patches (PP)}: PPs refer to bug fixes that pass all the given tests. \% of bugs with PP is an optimistic measure, as some of the plausible patches may fail on additional test cases that are not included.
 Hence, it provides an upper bound in terms of how well the evaluated solutions can recognize known bug-fixing patterns.

+\item \% bugs with \emph{SYntactic Equivalence (SYE)} patches: SYE refers to a plausible patch whose normalized token sequence matches that of the developer patch after comments and whitespace are removed and variable identifiers are consistently replaced with generic placeholders.
+SYE captures normalized structural similarity to the developer patch; it does not independently establish semantic or behavioral equivalence.
+For each PP and its corresponding oracle code snippets, we removed comments and whitespace, then tokenized the resulting code snippets and replaced variable names with generic placeholders.
+If the resulting sequences of tokens were identical, the patch was classified as an SYE. \respto{R1-7.1}

-\item \% bugs with \emph{exact matches (EM)} patches: EMs refer to bug fixes that exactly match the provided oracle.
+\item \% bugs with \emph{exact matches (EM)} patches: EMs refer to bug fixes that exactly match the provided oracle after comments and whitespace are removed.
 While there may be multiple valid ways to fix a bug, a high percentage of EMs is a strong indicator of the SUEs' effectiveness.
 For each PP and its corresponding oracle code snippets, we removed comments and whitespace, then compared the resulting string sequences directly.
-If they were equal, the patch was classified as an EM.
+If they were equal, the patch was classified as an EM. \end{itemize}

-\item \% bugs with \emph{SYntactic Equivalence (SYE)} patches: SYEs refer to patches that are syntactically equivalent to the oracle code but may differ in formatting or minor syntactic details.
-These patches do not alter the program's behavior and are considered valid fixes due to their structural similarity.
-For each PP and its corresponding oracle code snippets, we removed comments and whitespace, then tokenized the resulting code snippets and replaced variable names with generic placeholders.
-If the resulting sequences of tokens were identical, the patch was classified as an SYE.